 Eclipse - The male in eclipse plumage is similar to the female but has reddish flanks.
 The male can still be identified by having yellow eyes and a black beak.

-Notes - The Australian Shoveler is also called the Blue-winged Shoveler, Southern Shoveler, or Spoonbill Duck.
+Notes: - The Australian Shoveler is an Australian dabbling duck which is also called the Blue-winged Shoveler, Southern Shoveler, or Spoonbill Duck.

 View these videos on Youtube